 At the time of your meeting, just click the JOIN link in your Outlook appointment and choose to have Unified Meeting 5 dial your phone automatically at a number you designate.There's no need to remember your dial-in number, user login or password.
 How easy is that?
 Try it once and you'll be hooked!

-Participants only have to click the JOIN link in the Outlook® invitation you sent them and they can have Unified Meeting 5 dial them too.
+Participants only have to click the JOIN link in the Outlook® invitation you sent them and they can have Unified Meeting 5 dial them too for an additional fee.

 Upon joining the web portion of the meeting, participants are prompted to select or enter a phone number where they will be called to join the meeting.
 Alternatively, participants can dial into the meeting using the onscreen instructions.
 You do not need to manually call participants using your Reservationless-Plus® account.

 International toll-free, dial-out and local toll services are available on a per minute rate for several countries.See available countriesFor more information and rates, contact email@example.com, 877-314-4341.